Zhou-Ao/FADS/README.md

 lsbc
 ====

-Financial Application Management System for Living Sanctuary Brethren Church (LSBC)
+Financial Application Database System (FADS) for Living Sanctuary Brethren Church

 This is a muti-user management system based on web server and mysql server implemented by PHP.